martl20/heat_measure_car_brakes/README.md

 The code written is using a modified library because there are multiple mlx90614 sensor addresses and the default code can only handle the default address 0x5A.

 I found out these mlx90614 sensor are difficult to change there address with Arduino.
-But if you have an Raspberry Pi program kit, it's much easier to accomplish.
-I don't know exactly how I did, but this is my advise to you if you are also having trouble changing the mlx90614 address.
+But if you have a Raspberry Pi program kit, it's much easier to accomplish.
+You will need to run this code: https://github.com/olegkutkov/allsky/blob/master/src/utils/mlx90614 Check the README, and you will find how to change the i2c address